delph-in/pydelphin/README.md

 ### Getting Help

-Please use the [issue tracker][issues] for bug reports, feature requests, and PyDelphin-specific questions.
+Please use the [issue tracker][issues] for bug reports, feature requests, and documentation requests.
 For more general questions and support, try one of the following channels maintained by the DELPH-IN community: